ZuInnoTe/spring-boot-angular-example/backend/docs/BUILD.md

 Additionally, you need to fulfill the [needs of the frontend](../../frontend/docs/BUILD.md).

-# Run application
+# Run application for development
-You can run the application by entering the subfolder "backend" (if not already done) and executing
+You can run the application for development purposes by entering the subfolder "backend" (if not already done) and executing
 ```
 ./gradlew bootRun
 ```

+# Add test data to application for bootRun
+If you need to run the application for development purposes then it is useful to add to the in-memory database some test data so you can properly check your user interface (e.g. listing of all the orders) or for testing some data processing (e.g. order validation).

+This data should only be available when running your application locally during bootRun and not when deployed in production.

+Spring boot has a mechanism for this called [data initialization](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.data-initialization).
+In this example, we put a file called [../src/main/resources/data.sql](../src/main/resources/data.sql) in the project that already contains some statements to insert test data.
+You will also see that exactly the same data can be found when running the application for development.

 # Building the application
 You can build the application using the following command: